pikacu100/Flutter-Messenger/README.md

 # Flutter-Messenger

 A simple and modern real-time chat application built with Flutter and powered by Firebase.
 Includes support for authentication, text and image messages, and dark/light theme switching.
-Perfect as a learning project or a foundation for a larger messaging app.

 # Features

 🔐 Firebase Authentication (email & password)